-When asked about housing services needed by population they serve, respondents identified the following priority needs for specific populations:
+When asked about housing services needed by population they serve, priority needs for specific populations included:

+1. General population:

+Assistance with finding affordable housing, renting or purchasing a home, occasional financial assistance, housing close to public transportation, and housing close to services and daycare

+2. Seniors/elderly:

+Assistance finding affordable housing, grants or loans to make a home accessible, assistance finding housing affordable to extremely low and low income households; financial assistance, assistance with addressing legal and fair housing issues

+3. Disabled:

+Grants or loans to make modifications to make a home accessible to a disabled resident, assistance finding housing affordable to extremely low and low income households, assistance with addressing legal and fair housing issues

+4. Developmentally disabled:

-- 1. General population: - Assistance with finding affordable housing, renting or purchasing a home, occasional financial assistance, housing close to public transportation, and housing close to services and daycare - 2.
-Seniors/elderly: - Assistance finding affordable housing and grants or loans to make a home accessible - 3.
-Developmentally disabled: - Assistance finding and obtaining affordable housing and housing close to services - 4.
-Female-head of households with children: - Housing close to daycare - 5.
-Farmworkers: - Translation assistance for non-English speaking persons. - 6.
-Persons in need of emergency shelter: - Assistance with being housed in an emergency shelter.
+Assistance finding and obtaining affordable housing and housing close to services, assistance with addressing legal and fair housing issues, grants or loans to make modifications to make a home accessible to a disabled resident, o Housing close to daycare, assistance with addressing legal and fair housing issues o Translation assistance for non-English speaking persons, assistance with purchasing or renting a home

+5. Female-head of households with children:

+6. Farmworkers:

+7. Persons in need of emergency shelter:

+Assistance with being housed in an emergency shelter, transitional housing, or supportive housing.

+8. Other:

+o Assistance being housing in transitional or supportive housing.